SteffenPL/MyPaintEdSlides/README.md

 slide 1:
 - subslide with layer 1
 - subslide with layer 1,2 (enter group 1)
-- subslide with layer 1,2,3 (enter group 2)
+- subslide with layer 1,2,2.1 (enter group 2)
-- subslide with layer 1,2,4 (leave group 2, still within group 1)
+- subslide with layer 1,2,3 (leave group 2, still within group 1)
-- subslide with layer 1,5 (leave group 1)
+- subslide with layer 1,5 (leave group 1, skip Layer 4)

 If wanted, the background could also be added, otherwise a global background is used.